-These days, most of the best digital photo frames come with their own apps and often link to popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
-And they’re easy to set up to see all your photos on a dynamic display.
-Some brands even let you connect to multiple frames from a single app, allow designated contacts to contribute to your frame, and send new photos to the screen automatically via email or Wi-Fi.
+Many of the best digital picture frames are accompanied by apps that are compatible with popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
+Some apps even connect to multiple frames, so you can set up designated contacts to contribute to your frame, and send new images to the screen automatically via email or Wi-Fi.

 - Ultimate back to school guide 2021: Laptops, headphones and more

 - The best photo books you can try now

 - Best photo storage and sharing sites: Keep your pictures safe

 The best digital photo frames, which are listed below, vary in price, size, resolutions and features.
 Because of these, you need to consider what you want before you pick your favorite.
 We assessed a number of digital photo frames, taking into account image quality, ease of use, storage, social media integration, value and more to help you find the best.

 The best digital photo frames for going back to school

 Based on our testing, the Pix-Star 15-inch Wi-Fi Cloud Digital Photo Frame is the best digital photo frame for most people and perfect for college students going back to school.
 At $199, it's not cheap, but you get a big, bright, clear display.
 You also get handy email features and integration with all the major social networks.
 Plus, you can stream music broadcasts directly from the frame to set a soundtrack for your slideshow.

 For the aesthetically inclined, we recommend the 9-inch Aura Mason Frame.
 It’s the same price as the Pix-Star, but it takes a completely different approach to the digital frame concept.
 The frame’s focus is on super high resolution images and the solid beauty of the frame casing as opposed to bells.